WesleySantos14/email-login-register/README.md

 1.to acces anything, make sure to extract all files, you can do it in the file explorer
 2. make sure to create an account at https://supabase.com/
 3. Create an organization and a project, then take both of your project id from **Settings -> general** and anon public key from **Setting -> API keys -> legacy anon, service_role API keys**
-**IMPORTANT: WHEN CRAETING AN ORGANIZATION MAKE SURE TO USE YOUR EGION, FOR EXAMPLE EU, OTHERWISE PROBLEMS MAY OCCUR⚠️**
+**IMPORTANT: WHEN CRAETING AN ORGANIZATION MAKE SURE TO USE YOUR REGION, FOR EXAMPLE EU, OTHERWISE PROBLEMS MAY OCCUR⚠️**

 # in-code costumization set-up
 1. launch the project using your IDE (I use pycharm but you can use anything in general)